Your household may qualify for a bigger refund with an Earned Income Tax Credit

-If you or someone in your household had Oregon Health Plan (OHP - Oregon's Medicaid and Children's Health Insurance Program) coverage during 2017, here is what you need to know:
+If you or someone in your household had Oregon Health Plan (OHP) coverage during the tax filing year, here is what you need to know:

-- Each person who had OHP anytime during 2017, even children, will get an IRS Form 1095-B in the mail from the Oregon Health Authority.
+- Each person who had OHP anytime during the year, even children, will get an IRS Form 1095-B in the mail from the Oregon Health Authority.

-- The Form 1095-B has information you will need to complete your tax return.
-It lists exactly which months you had OHP.
+- The Form 1095-B lists exactly which months you had OHP.
 If you had OHP for only one day, the form will show that you had coverage that month.